 I ate this homemade chocolate mousse a lot when I was breastfeeding my daughter with allergies as it is free from all of the most common allergens, and it’s really satisfying.
 It's great breastfeeding fuel!
 I usually make it with pumpkin seed butter to make it nut free, but it’s also delicious with almond butter.
 Confession: the recipe serves 2 adults but I would often eat the whole thing myself!

-Another reason I love this recipe as it’s a great way of using up any half-eaten or over-ripe bananas.
+Another reason I love this avocado chocolate mousse is that it’s a great way of using up any half-eaten or over-ripe bananas.
 Sometimes I find my kids like the idea of eating a banana but can’t actually be bothered to eat the whole thing.
 So I keep a tupperware container in the freezer into which I chop up any leftover bits of banana.
 I do the same things with bananas that are getting a bit too brown.
 Then it’s ready to go whenever I fancy making this recipe.
 Frozen banana is also handy for making smoothies and banana bread.

 Healthy Avocado Chocolate Mousse